 Engineering Division

-The Engineering Division is responsible for traffic safety features in the City.
+The Engineering Division is responsible for traffic safety features in the city.
 All traffic safety features are installed and maintained under the direction of the City Traffic Engineer.
 This includes the installation and maintenance of traffic control devices, as well as the implementation of traffic safety programs and the establishment of traffic regulation within the Municipal Code.
 Some of the assigned responsibilities of the City’s Engineering division include:

 Installation of traffic striping and signage